mattrubin/AppDotNet/README.md

 ## Requirements

 The AppDotNet library is intended to work on iOS 5.0 and above.
-Compatibility with Mac OS X  is a future goal, but the current library has not been tested on OS X.
+There is also an OS X framework target, and OS X 10.7+ is fully supported.

 GitHub's [Mantle](http://github.com/github/Mantle) framework is used for modeling ADN objects, and the [AFNetworking](https://github.com/AFNetworking/AFNetworking) library is used for making API calls.
 They are included as submodules and can be pulled with `git submodule update --recursive --init`.